top of page

 SECTION D: THE EXECUTIVE

-ARTICLE 15 The Executive will be comprised of the following officers: President, Past President, Vice-President, Secretary, Treasurer and four directors.
+ARTICLE 15 The Executive will be composed of the following officers: President, Vice-President, Secretary, Treasurer and five Directors.

-ARTICLE 16 The Executive may include one representative from the Councils of the Town of La Ronge, the Northern Village of Air Ronge and the Lac La Ronge Indian Band, or as appointed by said councils.
+ARTICLE 16 The Executive may include the following advisory positions: Past President, one Council representative from the Town of La Ronge, one council representative from the Northern Village of Air Ronge, one Council representative from the Lac La Ronge Indian Band (or as appointed by said councils).
 These positions are advisory in nature and will not have voting privileges at Executive Meetings of the Chamber.
+The Past President term will be 2 years.

-ARTICLE 17 Elections for Executive members, with the exception of Past President and appointed council members listed in ARTICLE 16, will take place at the Annual General Meeting.
+ARTICLE 17 Elections for Executive members, with the exception of appointed council members listed in ARTICLE 16, will take place at the Annual General Meeting.

-ARTICLE 19 No Executive member will hold the office for more than three terms in succession.
+ARTICLE 19 No member will hold the same elected executive position for more than five consecutive two year terms.

 ARTICLE 20 Where a member of the Executive dies or resigns from office or is absent from three consecutive meetings of the Executive without cause, a by-election will be held at any regular meeting of the Executive (see ARTICLE 46).